 Developing a Common Vocabulary for Racial Justice

-Since early July we have been holding a congregation-wide conversation immediately following our weekly worship service.
+Since early July of 2020 we have been holding a congregation-wide conversation immediately following our weekly worship service.
 Below you’ll find links to resources that have been shared Sunday-by-Sunday.

 Intent vs. Impact: The UMC Logo